ProjectDebbie/gate_to_json/README.md

 # gate_to_json

-This component export the treatment-related findings annotated in XML GATE format to JSON format.
+This component export debbie annotations in XML GATE format to JSON format.

 ## Description

-This component is only used inside the treatment-related findings pipeline because is tired up to that specific domain.
+This component is only used inside the debbie pipeline because is tired up to that specific domain.

 ## Build and Run the Docker